City Guide · Last updated 2 June 2026

 How Do I Get to La Linea Beaches?

-If you are driving, there is free street parking near most beaches, though it fills up fast in summer.
+If you are driving, there is free street parking near most beaches, though it fills fast in summer.
 Torrenueva and La Alcaidesa have dedicated car parks.
 The town centre beaches (Poniente, Santa Bárbara, Levante) are all within walking distance of each other.

 Frequently Asked Questions